What you need to know when beginning to surf…Surfing Essentials.

 If you want to be a master or even proficient in anything in life, you must be resilient.
 You need to learn that falling flat on your face, and bouncing back, is extremely important.
 Surfing will challenge your positivity.
 It will challenge your skill set.
 It will challenge your fitness.

-However, with persistence and resilience you too can surf and dance on the waves like those other surfers you watched.
+However, with persistence and resilience you too can surf and dance on the waves like those other surfers you watched and know all of the Surfing Essentials.

 Here’s Squizza’s top tips to get you surfing: